History of Djibouti: World War II

 After the Italian invasion and occupation of Ethiopia in the mid-1930s, constant border skirmishes occurred between French forces in French Somaliland and Italian forces in Italian East Africa.
-In June 1940, during the early stages of World War II, France fell and the colony was then ruled by the pro-Axis Vichy (French) government.
+In June 1940, during the early stages of World War II, France fell and the colony was then ruled by the pro-Axis Vichy (French) government while the Italians occupied some areas of the French Somaliland.

+Indeed, the Italians did undertake some offensive actions beginning on 18 June 1940, occupying nearly one third of French Somaliland in a few days.

+From Harrar Governorate, troops under General Guglielmo Nasi attacked the fort of Ali-Sabieh in the south and Dadda'to in the north.
+There were also skirmishes in the area of Dagguirou and around the lakes Abbe and Ally.
+Near Ali-Sabieh, there was some skirmishing over the Djibouti–Addis Ababa railway.
+In the first week of war, the Italian Navy sent the submarines Torricelli and Perla to patrol French territorial waters in the Gulf of Tadjoura in front of the ports of Djibouti, Tadjoura and Obock.

+By the end of June the Italians had also occupied the border fortifications of Magdoul, Daimoli, Balambolta, Birt Eyla, Asmailo, Tewo, Abba, Alailou, Madda and Rahale.

-British and Commonwealth forces fought the neighboring Italians during the East African Campaign.
+Later, British and Commonwealth forces fought the neighboring Italians during the East African Campaign.
 In 1941, the Italians were defeated and the Vichy forces in French Somaliland were isolated.
 The Vichy French administration continued to hold out in the colony for over a year after the Italian collapse.
 In response, the British blockaded the port of Djibouti City but it could not prevent local French from providing information on the passing ship convoys.
 In 1942, about 4,000 British troops occupied the city.
 A local battalion from French Somaliland participated in the Liberation of Paris in 1944.